-Safe-2-Tell provides students in all Colorado schools with an increased ability and opportunity to prevent and report violence and other inappropriate activities by making anonymous calls to 1-877-542-SAFE (7233).
+Safe2Tell provides students in all Colorado schools with an increased ability and opportunity to prevent and report violence and other inappropriate activities by making anonymous calls to 1-877-542- SAFE (7233).
 The proactive and anonymous features of the program and hotline are critical.
-Safe-2-Tell provides the means for children and youth to take a stand, without fear of retribution, and empowers them to make a difference!
-To anonymously report a school safety concern, click here and you will be re-directed to the Safe2Tell website.
-If you have a smartphone, the Safe2Tell® app is available for free for Android and iOS.
+Safe2Tell provides the means for children and youth to take a stand, without fear of retribution, and empowers them to make a difference!
+To anonymously report a school safety concern, click here to be redirected to the Safe2Tell website.
+If you have a smartphone, the Safe2Tell[®] app is available for free for Android and iOS.